okarimo17/Snake-Game-Js/README.md

 ## Live Preview :
-You can try the game from here : [Play Now](https://oucifkarim01.github.io/Snake-Game-Js/)
+You can try the game from here : [Play Now](https://oucifkarim01.github.io/Snake-Game-Js/) Default play buttons are : z for up , s for down , d for right , q for left

 ## Goal of this mini project :
 The goal isn't to make a playable game , I was just intend to recreate the algorithm of the game , so this game can be different than the original one.